-1. Third party API
+1. Third-party API

-Create a site that consumes a third party API.
-Almost every company you work for, is going to consume an API, whether it's a web or library API, they are going to consume an API from somewhere and you can integrate it.
+Create a site that consumes a third-party API.
+Almost every company you work for is going to consume an API, whether it's a web or library API, they are going to consume an API from somewhere and you can integrate it.
 This is a great skill set to have.
 You do not need to build a complex backend since the API you are using takes care of that for you.

 2. Brochure Site

-This can be a landing page, artist page.
-Usually it's a site that showcases a business or a contact page.
+This can be a landing page, an artist page.
+Usually, it's a site that showcases a business or a contact page.
 You can build this for an existing business.
 This site is to show an appealing, high converting landing page.
 The key is to make it look visually pleasing.
 You can work for companies that need a landing page.
 This is a great secondary skill that one can possess.

 3. E-Commerce Solutions

-4. Build your own portfolio website
+4. Build your Portfolio Website

-5. Create a game:
+5. Create a Game

 Create a really small or simple game.
 For eg chess.
-Try to take a game where the rules are already defined.
+Try to make a game where the rules are already defined.
 Build upon the rules of the game.
 A great suggestion is to make it a multiplayer game as this allows you to work on your front end and back end skills.
-Having a fully built out game like chess available online looks impressive to an employer.
+Having a fully built-out game like chess available online looks impressive to an employer.
 This also displays a skill set of how you can polish your game development skills.
 The cool part about this is that you can make a game and then add more definition to it gradually.

-7. Contact List:
+7. Contact List

 Create a profile for a person or a business.
 You need to learn how to add a photo, add/edit the contact details.
 This is a little complex and has more features

-8. Component Library:
+8. Component Library

-9. Form validation
+9. Form Validation

-10. Drawing tool:
+10. Drawing Tool

-11. Countdown timer:
+11. Countdown Timer

-12. Word counter:
+12. Word Counter

-13. Notes App:
+13. Notes App

-14. Exit Strategy:
+14. Exit Strategy

-15. Chat Application:
+15. Chat Application

-This is a form of real time communication.
+This is a form of real-time communication.
 For eg: A google doc.
 A feature where an update is made and it auto-updates across all users.
-Many applications on the web rely on real time updates.
+Many applications on the web rely on real-time updates.

-16. Permissions and roles:
+16. Permissions and Roles

 The good thing about working on this is that you can add this to any existing project.
 What you really want to do with this is focus on user permissions.
-Every website has their own set of rules when it comes to permissions for users.
+Every website has its own set of rules when it comes to permissions for users.
 Some can use, some cannot, some have access to a certain kind of information while some have limited access.
 It might be hard to manage these permissions in a clean way.
-Working on this early in your career will equip you with the right skill set and knowledge
+Working on this early in your career will equip you with the right skill set and knowledge.

 17. Charting Dashboards

-This can be an admin page that gives you details about logged in users, purchases, essentially, visual data that brings data to life.
+This can be an admin page that gives you details about logged-in users, purchases, essentially, visual data that brings data to life.
 Most of the time when you work at a company, businesses will want visual charts to represent data as they are non-technical and easy to understand.
 You can use any charting library to perform this function.
-There are several API's out there to find a data source.
+There are several APIs out there to find a data source.